Steinitz vs Gunsberg 1890/91|

 opening.
 The contested position had also previously arisen in the adjourned Steinitz-Chigorin cable match and the public had been looking forward to Gunsberg taking up

 Steinitz's challenge.
 Steinitz did not show up for game 18.
 The telegram he had sent to excuse himself had been delayed.
 Gunsberg could have claimed the game but did

 not.
 Gunsberg played the Evans Gambit for the 4th time in game 18.
 Gunsberg had previously scored well with it, but he lost this

 game.
 Steinitz drew game 19, thereby winning the match and retaining his title (+6 -4 =9).

 FINAL SCORE: Steinitz 6; Gunsberg 4 (9 draws)

 NOTE: Create an account today to post replies and access other powerful features which are available only to registered users.
 Becoming a member is free, anonymous, and takes less than 1 minute!
 If you already have a username, then simply login login under your username now to join the discussion.

 Please observe our posting guidelines:

-NOTE: Keep all discussion on the topic of this page.
-This forum is for this specific tournament and nothing else.
-If you want to discuss chess in general, or this site, you might try the Kibitzer's Café.
+NOTE: Please keep all discussion on-topic.
+This forum is for this specific tournament only.
+To discuss chess or this site in general, visit the Kibitzer's Café.